Skip to main content

 2. Plug the USB cable into the USB interface port on the back of the of the printer.

-6. Add the printer in Point of Sale Solution Back Office.
+8. Add the printer in Point of Sale Solution Back Office.

-7. On the register, synchronize.
+9. Synchronize the register with Point of Sale Solution Back Office.
 The printer should appear as a green icon.
 If desired, click the printer icon to test print.
 This confirms that the paper is loaded in the printer correctly.

 5. From the list of printers that displays, select the T3180 that matches the serial number of the printer.

-7. Add the printer in Point of Sale Solution Back Office.
+10. Add the printer in Point of Sale Solution Back Office.

 Load printer paper